 - i.
-Prospective tutors interested in contributing to ifs Malta tuition may apply either by responding to an advertisement or by contacting any member of the committee and submitting the request to him/her.
-A CV and two reference lettersare required for formal application. - ii.
-Initially, the application will be reviewed by the Director of Education.
-If the applicant is deemed a fit candidate, the Director will table the application to the Education Committee. - iii.
-If the committee is in agreement, the candidate will be interviewed by an appropriate panel which will include the Director for Education, the Head of School, and an Education Committee member appointed by the same committee.

-- iv.
-If the applicant is successful, the tutor will be subject to a trial period of one session.In that time, feedback will be collected from students. - v.
+Prospective tutors interested in contributing to ifs Malta tuition may apply either by responding to an advertisement which requires a cover letter, CV and two reference letters or by contacting any member of the committee and submitting the request to him/her.
+Typically, tutors are known to one or more Administrators through their personal and professional connections. - ii.
+Initially, the application will be reviewed by the Vice President-Education.
+If the applicant is deemed a fit candidate, the Vice-President Education will table the application to the Education Sub-Committee. - iii.
+If the Committee agrees, the candidate will be interviewed by an appropriate panel which will include the Director for Education, the Head of Institute, and an Education Sub-Committee member appointed by the same committee. - iv.
+If the applicant is successful, the tutor will be subject to a trial period of one session.
+In that time, feedback will be collected from students. - v.
 Should feedback from students be positive, the tutor will be asked to carry on with the tuition. - vi.
 In the event of the feedback being unsatisfactory, the tutor will be asked not to carry on with the sessions. - vii.
-New appointments are then notified to the General Committee in the next meeting set.

-7.3 SECTION C: TUTOR APPRAISAL

-- i.
-Ifs Malta carries tutor appraisals by mean of Observations sessions. - ii.
-Observations comprise of ifs Malta academic community members observing each other's sessions to enable reflection over teaching, upholding of best practice, and ongoing dialogue in relation to teaching and learning. - iii.
-The Observer is appointed by the Education Director. - iv.
-The Education Director then informs both Observer and tutor being observed about the appraisal.
-Both parties are then given a date and a time when the appraisal will take place.
+New appointments are then notified to the Committee in the next meeting set. - 8.3.
+SECTION C: TUTOR APPRAISAL - i. ifs Malta carries tutor appraisals using observation sessions. - ii.
+Observations comprise of ifs Malta academic community members observing each other's sessions to enable reflection over teaching, upholding of best practice, and ongoing dialogue about teaching and learning. - iii.
+The Observer is appointed by the Vice President-Education. - iv.
+The Vice President-Education then informs both the Observer and the tutor being observed about the appraisal.
+Both parties are then given a date and a time when the appraisal will take place. - v.

-- v.
 The Observer must then attend a face-to-face session held by the tutor being appraised for between 1-2 hours. - vi.
-During the observation, the Observer must fill in an appraisal form which must be forwarded to the Education Director straight after the observation process. - vii.
+During the observation, the Observer must fill in an appraisal form which must be forwarded to the Vice President-Education straight after the observation process. - vii.
 Following the receipt of the form, the tutor being observed shall receive a written report for agreement and comments.
-This report will then be retained by the Head of School.
+This report will then be retained by the Head of Institute.

-7.4 SECTION D: TRAIN THE TRAINER
+9. Continuing Professional Development (CPD)

-- i.
-Ifs Malta strongly encourages tutors to be aware of their changing environment and to keep abreast with updates and developments in their fields of expertise. - ii.
-Ifs Malta is a firm supporter of Continuing Professional Development (CPD) and encourages all tutors to attend regular seminars, conferences and further their learning to improve and update their knowledge and expertise. - iii.
-Ifs Malta is committed to encourage tutors to attend CPD opportunities, discussions with other professionals in their field and further their learning through additional courses (local and foreign) and seminars. - iv.
-All tutors are encouraged to make use of physical and online libraries, case studies and business reviews.
-The Institute is committed to encourage tutors for continuous improvement.
+- i. ifs Malta strongly encourages Committee members, staff and tutors to keep up-to-date and be aware of the changing environment through ongoing learning and training in their fields of expertise and other areas of interest. - ii. ifs Malta is a firm supporter of Continuing Professional Development (CPD) and encourages all Committee members, staff and tutors to attend regular seminars, conferences and further their learning to improve and update their knowledge and expertise.
+All seminars organised by the Institute and homegrown courses are available free of charge. - iii. ifs Malta is committed to encouraging all Committee members, staff and tutors to attend CPD opportunities and further their learning through additional courses and seminars.
+The Institute will fully/partially refund costs.
+Each request will be treated on a case-bycase basis. - iv.
+All Committee members, staff and tutors are encouraged to make use of the Institute's physical and online libraries and other learning resources available as part of their CPD.

-8 GDPR PRIVACY POLICY AND INFORMATION MANAGEMENT
+10. GDPR PRIVACY POLICY AND INFORMATION MANAGEMENT